Malawi May 22-26, 2023

 SEE

 Malawi has a massive diversity of beautiful landscapes.
 The highest peaks in Malawi touch 10,000 ft (3,000m) while the lowest point is barely above sea level.
-This range of altitudes in a small area help to make the landscape of Malawi one of the most varied in all Africa.
+This range of altitudes in a small area helps to make the landscape of Malawi one of the most varied in all Africa.
 It is generally a green, lush country, with plateaux, highlands, forests, mountains, plains, escarpments and dramatic river valleys.

 The Rift Valley is the dominant feature, providing the vast chasm that Lake Malawi fills, and extending to te south of the country following the Shire River that drains the Lake.
 The flatter areas of the Rift Valley in South Malawi are home to some important wetlands, including Elephant Marsh, down in the Lower Shire Valley.

-To the west of the Lake and either side of the Shire Valley in the south is the Central African Plateau.
-The transition from Rift Valley floor up to the Central African Plateau is characterised by a series of dramatic escarpments, such as at Nkhotakota Wildlife Reserve, a protected area of rugged, unspoiled wilderness.
-The Central African Plateau itself is gently undulating land between 1,600 ft (490m) and 5,000 ft (1,500m), with the occasional lake (such as Lake Chilwa) and punctuated by more dramatic hills and forests.
+To the west of the Lake and on either side of the Shire Valley in the south is the Central African Plateau.
+The transition from the Rift Valley floor up to the Central African Plateau is characterized by a series of dramatic escarpments, such as at Nkhotakota Wildlife Reserve, a protected area of rugged, unspoiled wilderness.
+The Central African Plateau itself is gently undulating land between 1,600 ft (490m) and 5,000 ft (1,500m), with the occasional lake (such as Lake Chilwa) punctuated by more dramatic hills and forests.

-It is the widespread highlands and forests that provide the most impressive of the Malawi’s varied scenery.
+It is the widespread highlands and forests that provide the most impressive of Malawi’s varied scenery.
 Up where the air is fresh and cool are clear mountain streams, heaths, rolling montane grassland and evergreen forests.

 The Dedza-Kirk Highlands extend the rise from the Rift Valley on its western edge between Blantyre and Lilongwe.
 The northern part of these highlands is marked by the Dedza-Salima Forest Reserve and then the Thuma Forest Reserve.
 South-west of Lilongwe, the Dzalanyama Forest Reserve covers a range of hills at the border with Mozambique.
 The Dowa Highlands, north of Lilongwe, have their most notable peaks at Dowa and the Ntchisi Forest Reserve.